A consulting firm partner invited you for a coffee chat? Amazing!

 Many applicants fail to prepare their own questions, which is an important part of the conversation.
 Interviewers want to learn more about you but you should also use this opportunity to learn more about them, the firm, the consulting lifestyle, and the application process and interviews.
 Asking pertinent questions throughout the interview is a great way to demonstrate your interest in the firm.

-The secret to asking smart and interesting questions is to link them with the consultant’s experience (e.g., instead of asking “what are the future trends in McKinsey and consulting in general?”, ask “what future trends are you working on in McKinsey?”
+The secret to asking smart and interesting questions is to link them with the consultant’s experience (e.g., instead of asking “What are the future trends in McKinsey and consulting in general?”, ask “What future trends are you working on in McKinsey?”)

 Prepare a stellar resume